CNSTAT - TOPICS

 Mandate and Structure

-CNSTAT is located within the Division of Behavioral and Social Sciences and Education of the National Research Council (NRC), the operating arm of the National Academies.
-CNSTAT is a standing committee, equivalent to a board in the nomenclature more typically used in other National Academies units.
-In the Academies structure, there is a total of over 60 standing boards and committees.
+CNSTAT is part of the Division of Behavioral and Social Sciences and Education of the National Academies.
+CNSTAT is a standing unit that oversees and develops a portfolio of work related to its mission.
+In the Academies structure, there are about 50 standing units, many of which are termed “boards.”
 Among those currently in existence, CNSTAT is the eleventh oldest, the oldest being the Food and Nutrition Board, established in 1940.

 The work of CNSTAT is guided by an interdisciplinary committee of about 15 experts in applied statistics, biostatistics, economics, demography, sociology, survey research, statistical agency management, and operations research (see Sections 2 and 4 of this booklet for lists of current and past members).
 The members are volunteers appointed by the president of the National Academy of Sciences, in the capacity of chair of the NRC; they serve staggered 3-year terms, with an opportunity for a second term.